 - Losing weight and reducing belly fat – it probably won’t come as a huge surprise to learn that most people are trying intermittent fasting (IF) in order to lose weight – or that if you go without food for significant amounts of time you are likely to do exactly that.
 What is different with IF is that it improves hormone functions that appear to not only facilitate weight loss but also, significantly, keep it off – a seeming side effect of insulin levels dropping and human growth hormone (HGH) increasing.
 Reduced levels of insulin have been shown to help to improve fat burning: One study involving people doing alternate day fasting for eight weeks were found to have lost both weight and visceral belly fat and interestingly reported that they didn’t feel any hungrier than usual.
 Higher levels of HGH help to facilitate fat burning and build muscle.
 Short term fasting has also been shown to increase metabolic rate helping you to burn calories faster.
 According to a review of the scientific literature If can lead to weight loss of between 3-8% over 3-24 weeks.
 This is a significant amount to lose in a short space of time and has led experts to suggest IF could be a useful preventative tool in reducing the risk of not just becoming overweight or obese but also developing type 2 diabetes (something many women entering menopause are more at risk of due to their age, them putting on weight and potentially having higher blood pressure).
 The weight loss potential of IF is particularly pertinent for women going through the menopause as we know women put on an average of 5lbs at this time in their life and this can have a huge effect on their self-confidence as well as putting them at greater risk of certain health conditions.

 - Improved gut health – we know that declining levels of oestrogen during perimenopause and menopause can impact on gut health.
 Recent data shows that women have a different microbiome to men and during perimenopause and menopause this delicate ecosystem of micro-organisms becomes less diverse which can impact negatively on your body and psychological health – including interfering with the production of some neurotransmitters like serotonin (the so-called feel-good hormone).
 The brain has a direct effect on the gut (often dubbed the second brain) and this is a bi-directional relationship (known as the gut-brain axis) – meaning an unhealthy or upset gut can lead to an upset and anxious mind.
 Increasing research suggests that literally giving your gut a bit of a break by fasting (ie. not eating to allow it a bit of space to recover from incessantly having to digest food can help to create a better balance of beneficial bugs) can improve the health of your gut microbiome.
 This, in turn, is linked to improvements in your mood and psychological health.
-For more information on the benefits of a healthy gut during menopause read Top 10 Tips for a Healthy Gut [link to page]

 - Helps reduce inflammation in your body – studies show IF can reduce inflammation in the body, a key driver of many chronic diseases including heart disease.
 This is significant when we know that oestrogen acts as an anti-inflammatory, and diminishing levels of it during perimenopause and menopause are thought to trigger inflammation, potentially leading to symptoms like joint pain and possibly even neurodegenerative conditions in later life.